Writing/Life

 The adage write what you know gained for me an entirely new texture, not unlike the varied snowflakes I encountered in Vermont.
 Writing about the piano, which I both know and love, spurred me to greater pursuits with my musical passion.
 The act of creating my book enriched my life.

 Nancy M. Williams is an award-winning creative nonfiction writer and an avid amateur classical pianist.
-Visit her website for her blog, Reflections on a Grand Passion, as well as her recordings of some of her piano music.
+Visit her website for her online music magazine, Grand Piano Passion, as well as her recordings of some of her piano music.
 She is currently at work completing her memoir.

 A New Twist to a Familiar Story